menus12/DAwR-2023-final-project/README.md

     - **is_requested**: field for access in the business process
     - **is_accepted**: field for access in the business process

-- not clear so it's good to take a closer look to thse values:
+- not clear so it's good to take a closer look to these values:
     - **ChampRole**: ID of the participant's role at the competition
     - **fk_command**: reference for a team membership (foreign key)
     - **organization**: organization represented by the participant